babuflik/hum-finder/README.md

 # Humming Localization Project

-This project implements a sensor network model utilizing three microphone sensors to localize the source of a low-frequency humming sound.
-The system captures audio data, analyzes it using a Discrete Fourier Transform (DFT), and employs triangulation techniques to determine the sound source's location.
+This project implements a **real-time** sensor network model utilizing four microphone sensors to localize the source of a low-frequency humming sound.
+The system captures audio data, computes Time Difference of Arrival (TDOA) using GCC-PHAT, and employs Extended/Unscented Kalman Filtering for robust position tracking.

 **Extended Implementation**: This project also includes a comprehensive C++ port of the MATLAB SigSys Toolbox, providing probability distributions, nonlinear filtering (EKF/UKF/PF), and signal processing capabilities.